Updated: Oct 5

-Temptations are a very necessary and a potentially useful thing in our lives.
+Temptations are a very necessary and potentially useful thing in our lives.
 Temptation helps us to know ourselves.
 God permits us to be assailed by many temptations throughout our lives.
-Of course we would gladly be released from them if we could, but God in His infinite wisdom, knows that without subjecting us to temptation, we would never realize that we are totally reliant on God to get through our lives.
+Of course we would gladly be released from them if we could, but God in His infinite wisdom, knows that without subjecting us to temptation, we would never realize that we are totally reliant on Him to get through our lives.

 So what's happening when temptation comes upon us?
 Well, God allows the devil to come to us and present us with a situation that can separate us from God.
 This can come in many different forms.
 Remember, the devil is extremely cunning, and he knows you're weaknesses.
 So whatever your weaknesses may be, you'll find them enticing you.
 It may be the flesh, the desires of the eye.
 Perhaps it's drinking or drugs.
 It may just be the various pleasures of the world that distract us from God in our daily lives.
 Whatever they are, the devil will put them right in front of your face in the hopes of getting you to stray away from God.